Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cluster-production-configuration-guide/hardening-clickhouse-security.md

    1. Cloud users are recommended to use [Rclone](https://rclone.org/).
 4. Always add the full contents of the metadata subfolder that contains the current DB schema and ClickHouse configs to your backup.
 5. For a second replica, it’s enough to copy metadata and configuration.
-6. Data in ClickHouse is already compressed with lz4, backup can be compressed bit better, but avoid using cpu-heavy compression algorythms like gzip, use something like zstd instead.
+6. Data in ClickHouse is already compressed with lz4, backup can be compressed bit better, but avoid using cpu-heavy compression algorithms like gzip, use something like zstd instead.

 The tool automating that process: [Altinity Backup for ClickHouse](https://github.com/Altinity/clickhouse-backup).